syncfusion-content/install-docs/Common/Essential-Studio/Installation/How-to-install-the-Trail-and-Licensed-setup-side-by-side-safely.md

 ---
 layout: post
+title:
-title: How to install the Trial and Licensed setup side by side safely?  | common | Syncfusion
+Install Trial and Licensed setup side by side safely | Syncfusion
 description: how to install the trial and licensed setup side by side safely?
 platform: common
 control: Essential Studio